 This is helping me understand "magic."
 Through friendly exploration of other levels of consciousness, we gain power-with.
 But there are also entities that seek power-over.
 They don't want us to meditate, or to lie in a field of grass and listen to the birds -- they want us to stay narrow-focused, typically on money and prestige and shallow pleasures, and give our subconscious power over to them.
 On the one hand, it helps them if we disbelieve that we are subconsciously creating reality, if we don't know we are powerful.
 But it also helps them if we adopt dumbed-down "you create your own reality" thinking, where they teach us shortcuts to use our power without understanding.

 October 2/9.
-Last night I realized something: The stock market has passed from reality into myth: that is, it is no longer an indicator of how well off we are, but a symbol of how well off we are, exactly the same way Bush is not a strong leader but a symbol of a strong leader.
+Last night I realized something: The stock market has passed from reality into myth: that is, it is no longer an indicator of how well off we are, but a symbol of how well off we are.
 When we ask, "are we in a depression yet?" we look to the stock market, because the Myth says "depression = stock market crash."